mostrovoi/blockchain/SYSTEM_DESIGN.md

 Additionally to the health endpoint, we should have dashboards covering latency, availability, errors and traffic to better assess the health of the system.

+Furthermore, we need to set alerts based on agreed thresholds that would prompt us to anticipate to failures in the system

 ### Questions to the product/engineering team

 - Is it ok that global unique ID is bound to the instance?
 A restart of the server currently provides a different ID
 - Do we want our solution to be strong consistent or high available?
 What is the eviction time acceptable in case of A?
 - How long do we want to keep the connections opened?
+- How many concurrent users are to be expected?